ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 Console.Title = "IntroToDotNet";
 ```

-Pretty straight forward, isn't it?
+Pretty straightforward, isn't it?
 Next, let's see how to clear the text from the console.

 ### Clearing the console

-One last bit of knowledge here, we can clear the console using the `Console.Clear()` method.
+One last bit of knowledge here: we can clear the console using the `Console.Clear()` method.
 So instead of the following output:

 ```plaintext